AlekSimpson/JinxLang/README.md

 *continue writing README and Docs*

-## What is Laplace?
+## What is Jinx?

-Laplace is a simple and powerful imperative programming language, with a focus on computational computing.
+Jinx is a simple and powerful imperative programming language, with a focus on computational computing.
 All documentation and instructions, as of now, can be found here.
 I started this project for a couple reasons:
 	* As a passion project, I found the idea of creating a programming langauge interesting.
 	* For educational reasons, I wanted to learn more about how programming languages work.
 	* I wanted a language like Julia/Python but with built in support for low level byte management.
 As of writing this Laplace is very unfinished and there is still a lot to do.
 If you have happened to stumble upon this wayward README in the corners of the internet; First of, thanks for the read!
 Secondly, feel free to clone this repo and contribute to the project.

-## Laplace Goals
+## Jinx Goals

 I have a couple specific goals in mind for Laplace.
 Firstly, I want a programming langauage with simple syntax similar to Julia's and Swift's.
 I want it to be statically typed and I want it to be compiled.
 I want it to be easy to work with and approachable.
 Writing simple scripts in Laplace should be straightforward with no package manager nonsense.
 (PM is non-exsistent as of writing this)
 I want Laplace to be support both functional and object oriented programming paradigms.
 I recognize these are fairly lofty goals, and I am unsure whether the final product will achieve all of them.
 However, I am willing to try and potentially fail.

-## Laplace Documentation
+## Jinx Documentation

 ##### *Note: These docs are incomplete and subject to change.*

 ### Getting Started

 first clone this repository.
 For now you have to create an alias to ../src/run.py in your .bashrc file.
-After you have created your laplace alias you should be able to run and use Laplace.
+After you have created your jinx alias you should be able to run and use Jinx.
 To run a file:
 ```
-laplace filename.lc
+jinx filename.jx
 ```
 To start the REPL, just type laplace into your terminal.

 ### Hello World!

-The traditional Hello World program can be written Laplace simply.
+The traditional Hello World program can be written Jinx simply.
 Printing to the screen is very simple in Laplace.
 It can be done in one line with:
 ```
 print("Hello, World!")